dzzh/RIBs-wiki/iOS-Tutorial-2.md

 ## Pass in LoggedInViewControllable instead of creating it

-Since the LoggedIn RIB does not own its own view and yet still needs to be able to show the views of it's child RIBs, the LoggedIn RIB needs to use the view of its ancestor.
+Since the LoggedIn RIB does not own its own view and yet still needs to be able to show the views of its child RIBs, the LoggedIn RIB needs to use the view of its ancestor.
 In our case, the parent Root RIB to provide the view.

 Update `RootViewController` to conform to `LoggedInViewControllable`, by adding the following snippet to the end of the file: